perry-js/perry/README.md

 It allows you to record bug reports in web applications regardless of how they're built.
 It supports a programmatic API but also comes with a Preact Widget that can be loaded on the fly (thanks to Webpack Code Splitting).

-You can know more about it's capabilities at https://perry-js.netlify.com/
+You can learn more about it's capabilities at https://perry-js.netlify.com/

 Perry.js is still in active development and can be experimented in internal environments.